Kai Tak Airport: October 2006 blueprint

-The new bridge proposed by the government, joining the planned hotel district at the end of the runway with Kwun Tong, could be a potential source of controversy.
+The new bridge proposed by the government, joining the planned hotel district at the end of the runway with Kwun Tong, could have been a potential source of controversy.
 Under the Protection of the Harbour Ordinance, no harbour reclamation can take place unless the Government can demonstrate to the courts an "overriding public need".

 The new Kai Tak blueprint was presented to the Legislative Council on 24 October 2006 after review by the Town Planning Board.